wodowiesel/PiFunk/README.md

 e) Makefile commands:

+ `sudo make piversion` for checking your pi version

- `sudo install` for installing pifunk files incl. build folder
+ `sudo make install` for installing pifunk files incl. build folder

- `sudo uninstall` for uninstalling pifunk files
+ `sudo make uninstall` for uninstalling pifunk files

- `sudo make` with pre-configured flags for compilation for all Pi's
+ `sudo make` for compilation with pre-configured flags for compilation for all Pi's

+ `sudo make run` for running with standard pifunk flags

+ `sudo make help` for starting help command of pifunk

+ `sudo make assistent` for starting step-assistent of pifunk

- `sudo clean` for removing pifunk.out and pifunk.o files in bin folder if necessary
+ `sudo make clean` for removing pifunk.out and pifunk.o files in bin folder if necessary

 ___